Two ducks on a rock in the water on Isle Royale

 Biological Sciences Department

 Michigan Tech's home in the Keweenaw Peninsula is rich with diverse ecosystems teeming with life—in the waters, forests, wetlands, and more—making Tech a prime fieldwork location for Ecology and Evolutionary Biologystudents.
-Like our Biological Sciences majors, they get personalized attention in up-to-date labs with access to some of the most advanced technology in the industry.
+Like all of our Biological Sciences majors, they get personalized attention in up-to-date labs with access to some of the most advanced technology in the industry.
 Our broad-based curriculum allows you to obtain knowledge and develop skills necessary to study and understand science and biodiversity of the natural world, prepare yourself for your next stage of education and research, and help solve environmental and human problems.